Grill3dCheese/yelp-camp/README.md

-# Yelp-camp
+# Yelp Camp Web Application

-# This project is a Yelp-like application where users can post campsites they've visited, list a description of the site, pricing and location for others to review.
-Users can also leave comments about the particular site they are viewing.
+- This project is a Yelp-like application where users can post campsites they've visited, list a description of the site, pricing and location for others to review.
+	- Visitors/other users can also leave comments on the particular campsite they are viewing.

-# The app uses RESTful architecture and CRUD cycles.
-Developed using JS/NodeJS, HTML, CSS, Bootstrap 4 and templated using Express.
+- The app relies on RESTful architecture and CRUD cycles.

+Developed using:
+- HTMl5
+- CSS 3
+- JavaScript
+- Bootstrap 4
+- NodeJS
+- NPM Packages
+- Express
+- MongoDB

-# Authentication provided by -- Passport
+🔐 Authentication powered by -- Passport

-# Also includes flash messaging along with other NPM packages.